-Along with the folder of sample work of math, writing, spelling, grammar, maps, etc., I will often (but not always) keep ALL unit folders, notebooks, and lapbooks.
+The final portfolio contains samples of writing, spelling, grammar, maps, math, and other important things.
+Additionally, I will often (but not always) keep ALL unit folders, notebooks, and lapbooks.

 What to do with the fun homeschool extras?

-Throughout the year, our children will create special art projects “just because” or get a meaningful birthday card in the mail.
+Our children often create special art projects or get meaningful birthday cards in the mail.
 They might win an award at a homeschool co-op competition or have an autographed picture with a famous athlete.
-Yearbooks, school pictures, ticket stubs, programs from musical performances or plays, newspaper clippings, and anything else that seems especially memorable gets saved.
+Yearbooks, school pictures, ticket stubs, programs from musical performances or plays, newspaper clippings, and anything else that seems especially memorable are saved.

-I make a folder in the hanging folder box for “extras” for each of my children.
-After the birthday card sits on the mantle for a week or two, I’ll file it away in the extras folder.
-After the autographed picture hangs on the refrigerator for a few weeks, it gets filed away, too.
+I make a folder in the hanging folder box to compile the “extras” for each of my children throughout the year.
+After a birthday card sits on the mantle for a week or two, I file it away in the extras folder.
+After the autographed picture hangs on the refrigerator for a few weeks, it’s filed away, too.